ActiveX Software for Visual Basic 6/.NET, C++ 6/.NET, Delphi, Borland C++ Builder: Matrix Maths, Time Series

 Probability of security price being above, below, touching or between values.

-• Fast analytic methods to compute probability of stock ever touching a price level as well as Monte Carlo methods
+• Fast analytic methods to compute probability of stock ever touching a price level,

 • Risk-Reward methods to compute potential risk and reward for option trades.